 - Make a request through the IBO that their results be made available to Queen's online.
 This can be done through the IBO website.

 - Request that the IBO send an official copy of their results to Undergraduate Admission.

 Undergraduate Admission will not take either of these actions on a student's behalf.

-Students must achieve a final grade of five or greater in their Higher Level courses in order to be considered for credit.
-Please note that the Faculty of Engineering & Applied Science requires a score of six or greater for some courses in order to be considered for credit.
-Some Higher Level subjects have a direct equivalent, and will replace a specific course at Queen's in a student's degree program.
-For those Higher Level subjects which do not have a direct equivalent at Queen’s, an ‘elective’ credit is granted.
-These elective credits may be counted towards the completion of a degree, but they do not replace other courses at Queen’s.
+Some Higher Level subjects have a direct equivalent and will replace a specific course at Queen's in a student's degree Plan.
+For those Higher Level subjects which do not have a direct equivalent at Queen’s, an unspecified or ‘elective’ credit is granted.
+These elective credits may be counted towards the completion of a degree Plan, but they do not replace other courses at Queen’s.

-Finally, there are a number of courses for which Queen's does not grant credit, regardless of a student's score.
-Those courses are English, Business Management, Design and Technology, Theatre, Visual Art and World Religions.
-Also, no credit is currently granted for Theory of Knowledge or the Extended Essay.
+Finally, there are a number of Higher Level courses for which Queen's does not grant a transfer credit, regardless of a student's score.
+Some of those courses include English A, English B, Business Management, Design and Technology, Theatre, Visual Art and World Religions.
+Also, no credit is granted for Theory of Knowledge or the Extended Essay.

-Please click on the links below (organized by faculty and school) for an up-to-date current of the transfer credits granted to students entering Queen's from the IB program.
+Please click on the links below for an up-to-date transfer credit listing for students entering Queen's from the IB program.